Posted on July 29th, 2018 by Artisan Stone

 Edible landscaping is simply the act of eating your garden!
 Integrating edible plants into your garden is an amazing way to not only provide some major ornamental beauty to your landscape, but to also save yourself some cash by growing your own food.
 This is great for the environment in a number of ways, such as reducing the carbon footprint caused by traditional food manufacturing, and eliminating the chemicals and additives that are so often contained within supermarket-bought food.

 Having an edible landscape doesn’t mean you have to be able to eat everything that’s in your garden.
 Segmenting off a section of your garden for a vegetable bed that grows lettuce, blueberries, tomatoes and strawberries is such a fun project and an awesome way to teach kids about sustainability practices and where their food comes from.
+You can even have a couple of high-quality pots, troughs or jars which can hold some herbs or spices.

 Have a chat to your local nursery about the best edible plants to grow in your city’s climate, as well as what kind of environment they’d prefer.
 Some will need shade and some will need sun, and they may also need different kinds of soils.
 It’s always best to set yourself up for success and do your research.